quasoft/backgammonjs/README.md

 ## Demo
 [![Landing page](docs/images/progress-landing-page.jpg)](https://backgammonjs.herokuapp.com/)

-[Playable DEMO of backgammon.js](https://backgammonjs.herokuapp.com/) - *the game is still alpha version, so it lacks some features like resigning, undoing a move, or challenging a friend.*
+[Playable DEMO of backgammon.js](https://backgammonjs.herokuapp.com/) - *the game is still alpha version, so it lacks some features like resigning or challenging a friend.*

 The demo is using the [free tier of Heroku](https://www.heroku.com/).